How To Manage Capacity And Return To Work In Phases

 The first phase of the plan calls for individuals to avoid gathering in groups of 10 or more, while the second phase recommends avoiding gathering in groups of 50 or more.

-Both scenarios include limiting the number of employees working together.
+Both scenarios include limiting capacity in the workplace.

 While the specifics of your company’s return-to-work playbook will vary based on your industry and needs, there are some overall recommendations you can follow.